May 19, 2026 | Buying

 Asking Price vs. Purchase Price

 The asking price of a home in Toronto can be misleading.
 Depending on where the market is on any given day of the week, there can be a substantial discrepancy between the asking price (which we like to highlight as a marketing strategy with our clients) and the home’s true value.
-It’s integral to have the proper guidance that leads to separating the two, managing expectations and setting forth an effective buying strategy in order to not pay than market value for the home.
-An agent must be able to communicate the worth with comparable sales and recent experiences (anecdotal evidence) and help the buyer discover their bottom line price.
+It’s essential to have proper guidance to separate the two, manage expectations, and set forth an effective buying strategy to avoid paying more than market value for the home.
+An agent must be able to communicate the value using comparable sales and recent experiences (anecdotal evidence), and help the buyer determine their bottom-line price.
 Don’t get sucked into believing that the asking price has anything to do with actual value – you need a trusted Realtor to guide you.

 Deposit

-A deposit is either herewith or delivered within a specified amount of time (in the agreement of purchase and sale.)
+A deposit is either made herewith or delivered within a specified period (as set out in the agreement of purchase and sale).
 Note that herewith is far better in appearance for both the home listing agent and the seller(s).
 Also, the larger the deposit, the more attractive it can be to the seller – in some cases, our clients have won the home in competition based on the deposit amount.

 Conditions

 Conditions can be deal killers.
-Not always, and this is very much decided on a case-by-case basis, and the negative consequences must be detailed fully to the buyer.
+Not always; this is very much decided on a case-by-case basis, and the negative consequences must be fully detailed to the buyer.
 There are certain circumstances when conditions can be leveraged, while other situations will ensure the deal doesn’t work out in a buyer’s favour.
-We carefully guide our clients to ensure they can understand the differences based on the property, the competitive landscape and the due diligence done before an offer is made.
+We carefully guide our clients to ensure they understand the differences based on the property, the competitive landscape, and the due diligence conducted before an offer is made.

 ➤ Every good investment needs a well-planned strategy.
 Start preparing with the following: